uiuc-hpc/hpx/docs/joss_paper/paper.md

 Charm++ [@kale1993charm], Kokkos [@edwards2014kokkos], Legion [@bauer2012legion],
 and PaRSEC [@bosilca2013parsec].
 Note that we only refer to distributed memory solutions, since this is an important feature for scientific applications to run large scale simulations.
-The major show piece of HPX compared to the mentioned distributed AMTs is its future-proof C++ standards conforming API and the exposed asynchronous programming model.
+The major showpiece of HPX compared to the mentioned distributed AMTs is its future-proof C++ standards conforming API and the exposed asynchronous programming model.

 HPX's main goal is to